radius-project/design-notes/recipe/2024-02-terraform-providers.md

 Mentioned under Limitations above, work to containerize running terraform jobs was considered as a precursor to this work.
 The time sensitivity for unblocking customers on ability to configure and use providers they use today was given a priority and current design held.
 Containerization will be taken up as a parallel effort in the near future.

-## Test plan (TBD)
+## Test plan (In Progress)

-#### Unit Tests (TBD)
+#### Unit Tests
--   Update environment conversion unit tests to validate providers, env type under recipeConfig.
+- Update  conversion unit tests to validate providers, env type and later secrets under recipeConfig.
--   Update environment controller unit tests for providers, env.
+- Update  controller unit tests for providers, env, secrets.
+- Unit tests for functions related to building provider config with new provider data when module is loaded.
+- Unit tests for secret retrieval and handling/building provider config.

 #### Functional tests
-- Add e2e test to verify recipe using multiple provider configuration is deployed.
+- Add e2e test to verify multiple provider configuration is created as expected.
-- (TBD) Discuss/List providers we want to test with.
+- (TBD) Discuss approach to validation of provider configuration: Is it possible to be static data and not a actual provider?
+Do we use provider like random?

 ## Security

 Largely following security considerations and secret handling described in design for private terraform modules: [Design document for Private Terraform Repository](https://github.com/radius-project/design-notes/blob/3644b754152edc97e641f537b20cf3d87a386c43/recipe/2024-01-support-private-terraform-repository.md)
 The work done here will be to read, decipher values and secrets and environment variables set by user in the *providers* block, to build internal terraform configuration file used by tf setenv, init and apply commands.

 ## Monitoring

 ## Development plan
-We're breaking down the effort into smaller units in order to enable parallel work and faster delivery of this feature within a shorteneed sprint.
+We're breaking down the effort into smaller units in order to enable parallel work and faster delivery of this feature within a sprint.
 The user stories created are as follows:
 The numbers indicate sequential order of work that can be done.
 Having said that, work for numbers 1 and 2 are going ahead in parallel and we will resolve conflicts as PRs get merged.
 1. Update Provider DataModel, TypeSpec, Convertor, json examples